jiya-makhija/recipes-and-ratings/README.md

 - **`n_steps`**: The number of steps in a recipe reflects its complexity.
 Users may prefer simpler recipes with fewer steps, leading to higher ratings.
 Conversely, recipes with too many steps might be perceived as time-consuming or difficult, leading to lower ratings.
 - **`minutes`**: Time is a crucial factor in cooking.
 Recipes with excessive preparation time may deter users, impacting ratings.
 However, certain dishes require longer cooking times to develop flavors, so this feature captures an important trade-off in recipe evaluation.
 - **`n_ingredients`**: The total number of ingredients can serve as a proxy for complexity.
 Users may associate fewer ingredients with ease and simplicity, while a higher number may signal a richer, more flavorful dish.
 - **`review`**: Reviews often contain subjective feedback about a recipe’s taste, ease of preparation, and accuracy of instructions.
-By applying **TF-IDF vectorization**, we transformed textual reviews into numerical features, allowing the model to extract sentiment-driven insights from user feedback.
+By applying TF-IDF vectorization, we transformed textual reviews into numerical features, allowing the model to extract sentiment-driven insights from user feedback.

 Feature-Engineered Columns:
 - **`ingredients_per_step`**: This derived feature captures how ingredient-heavy each step is.
 A high number of ingredients per step might indicate a complex recipe, whereas a lower number suggests simplicity.
 This ratio helps differentiate between straightforward and intricate recipes.